 FACT: Parents of toddlers have struggled with naptime issues for years.
 That’s not surprising, isn’t?
 You’ve probably concocted every imaginable creative reasoning to lure your little one into taking a sweet nap or two.

 But why?
 Why do you feel that Baby needs to take naps?
-Is it because you believe that naps can help improve his brain function, attention, memory, emotional well-being, as well as diminish behavior problems like temper tantrums?
+Is it because you believe that naps can help improve her brain function, attention, memory, emotional well-being, as well as diminish behavior problems like temper tantrums?

 You’re right!
 Naps help your growing child, and you as well.
 It is a moment for a brief recharge for you both, which is as necessary as a good night’s rest.

 In fact, the American Academy of Sleep Medicine believes that it’s necessary for growing children to get the right amount of nighttime sleep and nap hours per day in order to be in their best possible health.
 They recommend that children between the ages of 12 months up to two years of age should sleep 11 to 14 hours per day, including naps.
 Later, three to five-year-olds can do well with 10 to 13 hours of sleep including naps.

 The amount of naps your child needs gradually decreases as she gets older.
 She may have started the toddler period by napping twice a day, but by the time she’s nearing the end of her third year, Baby may be perfectly happy and healthy with just one nap a day.

 The fear of missing out and an interest in exploration are two of the reasons why toddlers put up a fuss when it comes to taking naps.